How does United Way help my community?

 Second, their United Way affiliation raises their visibility in the private and public sectors, improving their chances to win grants and other vital financial support.
-Finally, United Way gives them access to crucial planning resources, such as community needs assessments, so they can determine how their programs can best serve the public.
+Additionally, coordination of services is facilitated by the interaction between KAUW Agency Partners.
+And...finally, United Way gives them access to crucial planning resources, so they can determine how their programs can best serve the public.

 How do non-profits become affiliated with United Way?